openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Shared File Systems
 -------------------

-The Shared File Systems service (manila) provides a set of services for management of shared file systems in a multi-tenant cloud environment, similar to how OpenStack provides for block-based storage management through the OpenStack Block Storage service project.
+The :term:`Shared File Systems service` (manila) provides a set of services for management of shared file systems in a multi-tenant cloud environment, similar to how OpenStack provides for block-based storage management through the OpenStack Block Storage service project.
 With the Shared File Systems service, you can create a remote file system, mount the file system on your instances, and then read and write data from your instances to and from your file system.

 Networking
 ----------